benpollarduk/NetAF/.nuget/README.md

 var overworldMaker = new OverworldMaker("Daves World", "An ancient kingdom.", regionMaker);

 // create the configuration for running the game.
 Size.Dynamic will size the game to the console.
-// alternatively a fixed size can be specified and the conole will size to the game var configuration = new GameConfiguration(new ConsoleAdapter(), FrameBuilderCollections.Console, Size.Dynamic)
+// alternatively a fixed size can be specified and the console will size to the game var configuration = new GameConfiguration(new ConsoleAdapter(), FrameBuilderCollections.Console, Size.Dynamic)

 // create the callback for generating new instances of the game